 The Deionizer filter must be installed before using the humidity system.
-This does NOT filter incoming water from a plumbed supply.
-This will only filter water from the condensate pump before it returns to the reservoir.
 The Deionizer filter cartridge must be replaced when it is used up.
-The color of the top half of the cartridge changes gradually from white to brown through continued use.
+The color of the bottom half of the cartridge changes gradually from purple to brown through continued use.
 Replacement cartridges are available from TestEquity (our part number 383911).

 To replace the cartridge, use a screwdriver to loosen the clamps from the bottom and top of the filter and remove the tubing from the barbed fitting on the filter.
 Be prepared to catch a small amount of water from the tubes and bottom of the filter with a rag or paper towel.
 Lift the filter up to disengaged it from the bottom flange and then pull the bottom of the filter towards you.
 Then, pull the filter out of the top flange.
 Perform the installation in the reverse order.
+Do not over-tighten the clamp screws.